Apple HomePod arrives in China on Jan. 18

-Since debuting in the US in Feb. last year, the HomePod has incrementally expanded its geographic reach to the UK, Australia, Canada, France, Germany, Mexico and Spain.
+Since debuting in the US in February last year, the HomePod has incrementally expanded its geographic reach to the UK, Australia, Canada, France, Germany, Mexico and Spain.
 On Friday, we'll add China to that list.
-The smart speaker will sell for RMB 2,799 (or roughly $415) in white and space gray.
+The smart speaker will sell for 2,799 yuan (roughly $415, £320 or AU$580) in white and space gray.

 Read: Apple's smart home is still way behind